mwiencek/weight-balanced-tree/README.md

 for each type of tree that always pass the same comparator.)

 `onConflict` is a function that determines what should happen when `value` already exists in the tree.
 This is required.
-The passed-in function receives the existing tree node that conflicts with `value` as its first argument, and `value` as its second argument.
-The return value is a tree node that replaces the existing one if the reference is different.
+It receives the existing tree value as its first argument, and the value you passed to `insert` as its second argument.

+`onConflict` is expected to return a final value to be inserted, or throw an error if the value shouldn't exist.
+This allows you to merge both values in some way if needed.

+If you return `existingTreeValue` from `onConflict`, `insert` will return the same `tree` reference back.  `Object.is` is used to determine if the value you return is the same as `existingTreeValue`.

 There are several exports in the main module that can be used here:

- * `NOOP`, which just returns the node back unmodified.
-In this case, `insert` will also return the tree root back unmodified.
+ * `NOOP`, which just returns the existing tree value back unmodified.
+In this case, `insert` will also return the same tree reference back.
- * `REPLACE`, which returns a new tree node with the value replaced.
+ * `REPLACE`, which replaces the existing tree value with the value given to `insert`.
  * `THROW`, which throws an exception.
 It doesn't provide any meaningful error message, though, so you'd better write your own if needed.

 The helper functions `insertIfNotExists`, `insertOrReplaceIfExists`, and `insertOrThrowIfExists` are also exported; these call `insert` with